-Council's current strengths and opportunities for improvement in relation to asset management.
-Council worked with the Consultant to prepare an Asset Management Improvement Plan, and identified actions and suitable timeframes for completion of the recommendations resulting from the report.
-Council is working towards completing the actions identified in the Asset Management Improvement Plan, and expects most actions to be completed prior to the next review of the Strategic Asset Management Plan (excluding items that involve continuous monitoring, review and improvement).
+Council has recently engaged the services of a Consultant to undertake a review of Council's asset maturity, with this review highlighting Council's current strengths and opportunities for improvement in relation to asset management.
+Council has been working with the Consultant to prepare an Asset Management Improvement Plan, and identifying actions and suitable timeframes for completion of the recommendations resulting from the report.
+Council expects the actions identified in the Asset Management Improvement Plan to be completed by 30 June 2019 (excluding items that involve continuous monitoring, review and improvement).